mpsonntag/prodoc/odML/documentation/odML2RDF.md

 custom data types ... problem for import.
 - NIX does not seem to support the way odML handles values.

-Check out which RDFs:xxx would fir for "subset" and check, how this would be stored in "normal" odML ... would this break existing files?
+Check out which RDFs:xxx would fit for "subset" and check, how this would be stored in "normal" odML ... would this break existing files?

 odML namespace